 Spolin devotees call her approach the Theater Games System.
 While that term encompasses many specific improvisation-based exercises, it became a school of thought for performers across the U.S. throughout the 20th century and popularized the improv comedy movement.

-Spolin designed her improvisation games to make actors feel grounded in the present moment, organically creating action and character development with their scene partners (and even their audience) on the fly.
+Spolin designed her games to make actors feel grounded in the present moment, organically creating action and character development with their scene partners (and even the audience) on the fly.
 Many of her exercises encourage freedom of expression and discourage self-consciousness, thus enabling actors to explore and invent fearlessly onstage.

-Spolin changed the craft by shifting focus away from “acting”—studying to carefully transform into a character—and toward “doing,” which grounds a performance in the present moment.
-All exercises in the Theater Games System include a “point of concentration”—a single objective actors must dedicate their full attention to.
+Spolin changed the craft by shifting the focus away from “acting”—studying to carefully transform into a character—and toward “doing,” which grounds a performance in the present moment.
+All exercises in Spolin’s Theater Games System include a “point of concentration”: a single objective actors must dedicate their full attention to.

 In fact, understanding that many of Spolin’s principles stem from her work with children helps explain their utility.
 As she discovered in her sociology work, children are natural communicators and storytellers, especially when the rules of a game encourage spontaneous invention.

 - Gibberish: In this exercise, the actor must deliver a story without using real words.
-By communicating with an audience first in pure gibberish and then properly, they cultivate an emotional and psychological connection to their co-stars and spectators alike.
+By communicating with an audience first in pure gibberish and then properly, they cultivate an emotional and psychological connection to their costars and spectators alike.

 - Singing dialogue: This exercise is exactly what it sounds like, inviting actors to think outside the box about dialogue by singing it and engaging their full body.